Dark Light

 “Lost in Space” written by Joey Burns

-“Leather,” and “The Devils Loves L.A.” written by Howe Gelb
+“Leather,” “Cracklin’ Water,” “The Devil Loves L.A.” written by Howe Gelb

-“Never See it Coming” written by Howe Gelb and Joey Burns
+“Never See It Coming” written by Howe Gelb and Joey Burns

 “Round and Round” written by Neil Young